Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

 \subsubsection{Onboarding and Embedded Guidance}

 Participants identified education and timely guidance as the first step toward adoption.
-Tutorials or onboarding flows were suggested by six participants as effective for initial awareness.
-Beyond this, eight participants proposed that guidance should also be seamlessly integrated into everyday workflows for timely help rather than buried in menus.
-Indicators and Tagging features in the provotype were cited as examples, with P15 marking, \textit{"providing shortcuts to connect the front and back is a very easy way to access relevant settings when the need arises."} Four participants proposed contextual prompts as additional shortcuts, such as system messages that appear periodically or in response to user actions: \textit{"Do you want some adventure?"} (P4) or \textit{"If you need [certain things], set it up here!"} (P5).
-These subtle, embedded cues align more naturally with user behavior and their original intent (i.e., browsing content) than requiring deliberate detours to settings.
-For all those efforts, P13 specially noted, \textit{"even if users do not actually use them, just seeing these settings is already an education"} and can foster future exploration.
+Six suggested tutorials or onboarding for initial awareness, and eight highlighted that guidance should also appear within everyday browsing for timely help rather than buried in menus.
+Indicators and Tagging features in the provotype were cited as effective examples of integrated guidance, with P15 marking, \textit{“providing shortcuts to connect the front and back is a very easy way to access relevant settings when the need arises.”} Four participants proposed contextual prompts as additional shortcuts, such as system messages that appear periodically or in response to user actions: \textit{“Do you want some adventure?”} (P4) or \textit{“If you need [certain things], set it up here!”} (P5).
+These in-flow cues align more with users’ natural behavior and intent (i.e., browsing content) than requiring deliberate detours to settings.
+For all those efforts, P13 specially noted, \textit{“even if users do not actually use them, just seeing these settings is already an education”} and can motivate later exploration.